-Countless millenia before Holly crossed through the portal, Wodec and his rebels were preparing to do the same (the space-time distortion she’d suffered as a result of her warped perception had caused Wodec’s fellowship to arrive at the pyramid at a vastly different time in Elithia’s history; Holly had arrived when Elithia was a cracked, dead world, while Wodec had arrived when humans still ranged across the plains).
+Eons before Holly found the portal, Wodec and his rebels were about to do the same (the space-time distortion she’d suffered due to her warped perception caused her to arrive when Elithia was a cracked, dead world, Wodec had arrived when humans still ranged across its plains).

-The High Mage had given his companions a handful of mushrooms, and after they’d eaten them, they’d walked wide-eyed and wonder-filled into the towering ziggurat.
-While Holly had suffered through an endless maze of monotonous tunnels, Wodec’s party did not.
-They were treated to an expansive refectory filled with golden ambience.
+The High Mage had given his companions a handful of mushrooms.
+After they’d eaten them, they’d walked wide-eyed and wonder-filled into the towering ziggurat.
+While Holly had trudged through an endless maze of monotonous tunnels, Wodec’s party did not, thanks to their opened psyches.
+The barbarians entered an expansive refectory filled with golden ambience.
 The floor was coated in a vast, unbroken swath of gleaming white marble.
-The walls were unadorned, comprised of a liquid shimmer that ran downward in undulant waves.
+The walls were unadorned, comprised of a liquid shimmer that flowed downward in undulant waves.

-“They feel calming,” Krul’Dar murmured.
-He was taking in the shimmer with a rapt, unblinking gaze.
+“It feels…calming,” Krul’Dar murmured, staring at the shimmer with a rapt, unblinking gaze.
 “Soothing.”

 The barbarians behind him muttered their assent.
-They were mirroring Krul’Dar, staring at the walls with utter fascination.
-Amusingly enough, their velociraptor mounts (which no longer bore their riders; the barbarian warriors had gotten off their backs and led them by their reigns) were doing the same.
+They too, were staring at the walls with utter fascination.
+Amusingly enough, their velociraptors (which no longer bore their riders; the barbariana had dismounted their dinos and were leading them by their reigns) were following suit.

 “Welcome.”
 Boots clopped loudly against the marble.

-Wodec didn’t seem surprised.
+Wodec, however, didn’t seem surprised.
 “Long days and pleasant nights.”
-He wrapped both hands around the upper third of his staff, his snowy-browed eyes crinkled in a smile.
+He wrapped both hands around the upper third of his staff, his snowy-browed eyes crinkling in a smile.
 “Alantil Fairwind, as I live and breathe.”

 “Wodec Althusian.”
-Alantil stopped before them, folding his hands behind his back, and returned the Mage’s smile.
+Alantil halted before them, folding his hands behind his back.
 “You’ve come a long way from eye of newt and toe of frog.
 How are your sisters?”

 Wodec flapped a dismissive hand.
 “Not a concern.
 Not in this life, anyway.”

 “It only gets better, old friend.
 Better, but more complex.
-Which will simplify your existence; you’ll have too much to do to think about yourself.”
+Which will simplify your existence, since you’ll have too much to do to worry about yourself.”

-They locked eyes.
 Simultaneously, they both said: “Existence.”
-And then busted out laughing.
+And busted out laughing.

-The barbarians regarded them with polite puzzlement.
-Krul’Dar was a little different; he felt a deep nagging at the edges of his mind, something wondrous and wordless and utterly transcendent…
+The warriors regarded them with polite puzzlement, but Krul’Dar was different; he felt a deep nagging at the edges of his mind, something wondrous and wordless and utterly transcendent…

-Alantil nodded, his timeless face showed he understood.
-“It will be, Wodec.
-But it was necessary for you and your brethren to cross the Territories.
-It gave you ample time to prepare their minds for the strangeness of Earth.
+Alantil nodded.
+“It was necessary for you and your brethren to cross the Territories.
+The journey gave you ample time to prepare your minds for the strangeness of Earth.
 Tell me,” and here he addressed the entire troop.
-“What struck you as the strangest thing about Earth?”
+“What struck you as its strangest thing aspect?”

-Krul’Dar spoke without thinking: “That its inhabitants would work so hard to be trapped in a prison—a prison formed from meaningless perpetuation.”
+Krul’Dar spoke without intending to: “That its inhabitants would work so hard only to trap themselves within a prison—a prison formed from meaningless perpetuation.”

 “Ah.”
 Alantil nodded knowingly.
-“You speak of the corporate lifestyle.
-Judge not, Chronicler, for you possess the luxury of being raised with a purpose.
+“You speak of the corporate life.
+Judge not, Chronicler, for you were blessed; raised with a purpose that spoke to your heart.
 As fragments of the True, we each choose our own path.
 First World Earthlings have simply chosen a different route.”

-“I could never.”
-Krul’Dar spoke heatedly.
-At the same time, a shiver of revulsion ran up his spine.
+“I would never.”
+Krul’Dar said heatedly.
+“I would never live as they do.”
+A shiver of revulsion ran up his spine.

 Alantil fixed him with a stern look.
 “You could.
-You’re no different than any of them”
+You’re no different than any one of them.”

 Krul’Dar fell silent.
 The shiver of revulsion condensed into a thick ball of dread that lay heavy and cold in the pit of his stomach.

 Alantil gave him a gentle smile that was sad and knowing at the same time.
-“Do not worry—it will be a long time before you face that dilemma.
-And when you do, it will be a blessing and a curse.”
+“Don’t worry—it will be a long time before you face that dilemma.
+And when you do, it will be a gift and a curse.”

-“Cease your harrying,” Wodec said, his voice tinged with irritation and amusement.
-“Let us attend to the matter at hand.”
+“Cease your harrying,” Wodec groused “Let us attend to the matter at hand.”

 “Very well,” Alantil acquiesced.
-“You require passage to Earth.”
+“You require passage to the world known as Earth.”

-The barbarians exchanged an uneasy glance.
-Wodec waited.
-Outwardly cantankerous, inwardly smiling.
+The barbarians exchanged uneasy glances.
+Wodec waited, outwardly cantankerous, inwardly smiling.

 Krul’Dar was the first to recover.
 “The Fates call us,” he declared.
-“Let us heed their summons and aid our king.”
+“Let us heed their summons.”
 He started toward the portal.
-The barbarians followed his lead and began edging forward, like nervous children who were gathering the courage to jump into water.
+The others began edging forward, like nervous children who were gathering the courage to jump into water.

 “Wait.”
 Wodec held up a hand and the warriors halted.
-“You require your mounts.”
-He threw a pointed look at the velociraptors behind the Indashi warriors.
+“Your mounts.”
+He threw a pointed look at their velociraptors.

-The men started; they’d been trained since birth to care for their raptors.
-They wore mortified expressions and murmured embarrassedly as they turned on their heels and walked back towards their dinos.
-The warriors grabbed their steeds by the reigns and led them forward.
+The men flinched; they’d been trained from birth to care for their raptors.
+They muttered apologies as they turned on their heels and walked back towards the dinos.
+When they’d grabbed their steeds by the reigns, they started forward again.

 “No.” Wodec halted them again with a raised palm.
-His lips spread wide in a knowing smile.
 “Sit astride them.
 We are barbarian warriors, true of heart and keen of blade.”